apache/datafusion/docs/source/contributor-guide/index.md

 If you open a ticket and it doesn't get any response, you can try `@`-mentioning recently active community members in the ticket to get their attention.

-### What Features are Good Fits for DataFusion?
+### What Contributions are Good Fits?

-DataFusion is designed to be highly extensible, and many features can be implemented as extensions without changing the core of DataFusion.
+DataFusion is designed to be highly extensible, and many features can be implemented as extensions without changes or additions to the core.
 Support for new functions, data formats, and similar functionality can be added using those extension APIs, and there are already many existing community supported extensions listed in the [extensions list].